Ectopic pregnancies refer to any pregnancy that develops outside the endometrial cavity.

-The other 2-3% implant elsewhere, sites include the ovary, cervix and peritoneum.
+The other 2-3% implant elsewhere, sites include the ovary, cervix, peritoneum and C-section scars.

 A number of factors increase the risk of ectopic pregnancy - however the majority of women have no identifiable risk factor.

-Features may be subtle and non specific, women of reproductive age must be offered a pregnancy test when presenting to hospital with an acute complaint.
+Features may be subtle and non specific, patients with child-bearing potential must be offered a pregnancy test when presenting to hospital with an acute complaint.

 A ruptured ectopic pregnancy is a gynaecological emergency.
-There may be significant intra-abdominal bleeding leading to syncope and haemodynamic instability.
+There can be significant intra-abdominal bleeding leading to syncope and haemodynamic instability.
+Vomiting, diarrhoea and shoulder tip pain may be present.
 Vaginal bleeding may be present but often misleads regarding the degree of blood loss as much will be intra-abdominal.

 Trans-vaginal USS is the investigation of choice in the diagnosis of ectopic pregnancy.

-MRI: May be used a second line investigation and can be of particular use in cervical scar or interstitial pregnancies.
+MRI: may be used as a second-line investigation and can be of particular use in cervical scar or interstitial pregnancies.